Sky (New Zealand): UHF service

 Orange broadcast from 10 am onwards each day with Juice TV screening outside of Orange's broadcast hours, Juice TV was available originally free to air.
 Cartoon Network shared the same channel as Orange from 1997 to 2000 screening between 6 am and 4 pm with Orange screening after 4 pm.
 In 2000, Cartoon Network was replaced with Nickelodeon.
+Juice ended its UHF carriage in 2002, after a three-year period where it was encrypted on the service.

 Later, funding allowed Sky to extend its coverage throughout most of New Zealand: In 1991, the company expanded to Rotorua, Wellington and Christchurch.
-Then in 1994, the company expanded to Hawke's Bay, Manawatu, Southland and Otago, followed by the Wairarapa, Taupo, and Wanganui regions in 1995.
-Its final UHF expansion, in 1996, was to Taranaki, Whangarei, and eastern Bay of Plenty Region.
+Then in 1994, the company expanded to Hawke's Bay, Manawatu, Southland and Otago, followed by the Wairarapa, Taupō, and Wanganui regions in 1995.
+Its final UHF expansion, in 1996, was to Taranaki, Whangārei, and eastern Bay of Plenty Region.

+An agreement with The Warehouse saw the retailer selling UHF subscriptions in 67 of its 78 outlets from October 2002.
+These were all located within Sky's UHF service zones.

 Following the launch of the digital satellite service in 1998 (see below), Sky began reducing services on the UHF platform.
-NICAM stereo was eventually removed from Sky Movies, the CNN channel was discontinued in 2004 with the UHF frequencies issued to Māori Television.
+NICAM stereo was eventually removed from Sky Movies in 2001 after moving its transmitter network from Telecom NZ to BCL (currently Kordia) while the CNN channel was discontinued in 2004 with the UHF frequencies issued to Māori Television.
+It was also relatively easy to hack, when, in 2002, descriptions of a computer program descrambling the signals was mentioned on Jeremy Bertenshaw's website circulated beyond his friend circle.

+Sky announced in July 2009 that it would no longer accept new UHF subscriptions and that the equipment to replace the UHF transmitters had become impossible to find due to lack of production, as some of its transmitters began to collapse.
+There were reportedly 25,000 subscribers to the UHF service in 2009, a far cry from the 300,000 of 1995.

 Sky switched off its analogue UHF TV service on 11 March 2010 at midnight.

 Sky used a portion of the freed up UHF and radio spectrum to launch its joint venture, Igloo, in December 2012.
 The remaining unused spectrum was relinquished back to the Government and will be recycled to support new broadcasting ventures.